itsjunetime/smserver/docs/API.md

 # `/requests` requests:

-All requests to `/requests` besides `?password` return JSON information. `?password` returns plain text.
+All requests to `/requests` besides `?password` and `?name` return JSON information.
+The other two return plain text.

 The below sections detail the query key/value pairs that you can combine to get the information you need from the API.